sid0791/Health_AI_V1/APPLICATION_PHASES.md

 Change Control & Alignment
 ----------------------------------------------------------------------

 - PROMPT_README_COMBINED.md is the single source of truth.
-Any scope/standard changes require synchronized updates to this file and PROMPT_README_COMBINED.md via PR review by product, security, and AI leads.
+Any scope/standard changes require synchronized updates to this file and PROMPT_README_COMBINED.md via PR review by product, security, engineering, Cloud Leads, AI leads, Performance leads, Frontend and Backend leads, QA leads.

 ### ✅ VERIFICATION COMPLETE: Full End-to-End Application Coverage Confirmed

-**Summary**: All required application functionalities are comprehensively covered across the 6 development phases.
-The combined deliverables from all phases will provide a complete, production-ready HealthAICoach application with:
+**Summary**: All required application functionalities are comprehensively covered across the development phases.
+The combined deliverables from all phases will provide a complete, production-ready HealthAICoach application with:.

 - ✅ Complete user onboarding and authentication
 - ✅ Full AI-powered coaching capabilities